Table of Contents

 Understanding the Pressure

-In a world where societal expectations dictate the need for frequent gift-giving, many find themselves caught in a never-ending cycle.
-The pressure to meet these expectations not only affects one’s wallet but also takes a toll on emotional well-being.
-It’s time to reassess and redefine the purpose of gift-giving.
+In a world where societal expectations dictate the need for frequent gift-giving, many are caught in a never-ending cycle.
+The pressure to meet these expectations affects one’s wallet and emotional well-being, especially when we feel obligated to give much stuff.
+It’s time to reassess and redefine the purpose of being a giver in gift-giving.

 Read also: How to Deal with a Disrespectful Brother-in-Law